 And so the time arrived.
 She set up the presets, programming the more complex combinations of stops into a row of buttons between the manuals.
 She stepped on the swell pedal, and a wall of floor-to-ceiling glass louvers quietly opened in front of gleaming pipes in neat exponential rows.
 She peered for a moment at the intimidating piece of sheet music, issued a disclaimer, took a breath, and began.

 Goose bumps played across my flesh as her fingers danced on the keys.
-This was better than a CD, better than the best stereo system!
 We were inside the music, surrounded by the pure sensuality of a centuries-old passion.
-At times the sound was crisp, each note so distinct that it prickled and sparkled like a splash of iced champagne after a trip to the dentist.
+At times the sound was crisp, each note so distinct that it prickled and sparkled like a splash of iced champagne.
 At other times the notes were fluid, blending together like massage, like wind, like thought itself.
 She touched my emotions on many levels, evoking awe at the textures, wonder at the fugue’s complexity, respect for the artist… and deep longing for more.

 There’s almost an ache to such beauty: the senses grow so thoroughly addicted to enveloping perfection that the mind begins to quail in terror at the thought of its withdrawal.
 Each time Barbara found enough of an opening in the demanding work to turn a page, my eyes flicked to its lower right to check for the dreaded double bar.
 I wanted it to last forever; I would have happily starved to death in that chair, uttering little whimpers of pleasure as the pipes played on, sinking slowly into perfect musical understanding, sensing the twelfth root of two in every half step, feeling the standing waves inside resonating pipes of lead and tin, brass and wood.
 My fingers would move in perfect synch with hers, the ghost of Bach would whisper musical insights — and as consciousness dimmed, my vision would vignette to a dreamy soft-focus image of my life, choreographed and poetic.
 I would die a musician, a smile on my lips… my last sigh indistinguishable from the chiff of the resolving tonic…